 Note that most states don't tax all Social Security income.
 For example, Kansas levies a 3.1% to 5.7% tax on all income, but it exempts Social Security income for residents with an AGI of up to $75,000.
 Most other states have similar types of exemptions.

-According to the Social Security Administration, in 2021, an average of 65 million Americans received a monthly benefit.
-With a current population of about 332 million, this means that nearly 20% of all Americans are receiving monthly benefits from the Social Security program.
-This number is only anticipated to grow as Americans live longer, part of the reason that the Social Security program could face difficulties as soon as 2035.
+According to the Social Security Administration, an average of almost 67 million Americans will receive a Social Security benefit in 2023.
+With a current population of about 334.5 million, this means that about 20% of all Americans are receiving monthly benefits from the Social Security program.
+This number is only anticipated to grow as Americans live longer, part of the reason that the Social Security program could face difficulties as soon as 2034.

 While the sheer number of Americans receiving Social Security benefits is impressive, the amount of money being paid to these beneficiaries is hard to fathom.
-Social Security Administration figures show that over $1 trillion in benefits was paid in 2021 alone.
+Social Security Administration figures show that over $1 trillion will be paid in 2023 alone.
 This is another number set to increase as the number of retirees grows.
 According to the SSA, in 1940, a 65-year-old had a life expectancy of just 14 years; in 2021, that figure was 20 years.
 As longer lives equate to higher total payouts, Social Security will have to rectify its funding problem if it wants to avoid future cuts in benefits.

 More From GOBankingRates